drone-labs/about/README.md

 of E4 Header (PRU_E_B).

 ### 1. Discrete Outputs
-The goal is to control some board GPIO outputs from the transmitter 2 positions switches.
+The goal is to control some GPIO outputs from the transmitter 2 positions switches.

 On the BeagleBone Blue, 2 GPIO Headers (6 pins JST-SH) are available : GP0 and GP1